Recap: Supernatural S 02 E 11 Playthings

 People keep dying in odd accidents at an inn in Cornwall, Connecticut

 , run by a single mother who has a daughter with an imaginary friend.

 Sam and Dean have been unsuccessfully investigating Ava Wilson's disappearance

 for the last month.
-Ellen calls Sam with a possible case, mysterious deaths at Pierpont Inn in Cornwall, Connecticut, and the Winchester brothers decide to check into the inn.
+Ellen calls Sam with a possible case: mysterious deaths at Pierpont Inn in Cornwall, Connecticut, and the Winchester brothers decide to check into the inn.
 They find out that the inn is about to be closed and is owned by Susan Thompson.
-Susan has a daughter named Tyler and a mother, Rose, who recently suffered a stroke.
-They also have an extensive doll collection including a dollhouse replica of the inn.
+Susan has a daughter, Tyler, and a mother, Rose.
+Rose recently suffered a stroke.
+They also have an extensive doll collection, including a dollhouse replica of the inn.
 Tyler has an imaginary friend, another young girl named Maggie